crossplatformsweden/react-native-components/ReadMe.md

 # Crossplatform React-Native-Core

 Beautiful React-Native components using [RN Paper by Callstack](https://github.com/callstack/react-native-paper).
+If using a paper provider your theme should be applied to all the components.

 These are some of the common use components [Crossplatform](https://www.crossplatform.se/) use in our projects.